wikimedia/blubber/docs/configuration.md

 #### from
 `.builder.requirements[].from` _null|string_

-Variant from which to copy files.
-Set to `local` to copy build-context files that match the `source` pattern, or another variant name to copy files that match the `source` pattern from the variant's filesystem.
+Build context from which to copy files.
+You can reference another variant, a [named context](https://docs.docker.com/build/concepts/context/#named-contexts), an image, or `local` to copy from the main [build context](https://docs.docker.com/build/concepts/context/#what-is-a-build-context).
+Only files that match the `source` pattern and do not match the `exclude` pattern will be copied.
+If no `source` is defined, all files from the build context are copied.

 #### source
 `.builder.requirements[].source` _string_